 The critical nature of this vulnerability caused the Cybersecurity and Infrastructure Security Agency (CISA) to strongly recommend organizations immediately apply patches, as noted in SAP Security Note #2934135.

 If you cannot apply the patch, then at least disable the tc~lm~ctc~cul~startup_app application, as described in SAP Security Note 2939665.
 Note 2939665 is a workaround and a defense-in-depth, but not a solution.

-Being up to date on the patches will help mitigate the vulnerability.
+Being up to date on the patches is an integral part of any SAP risk management framework because it helps mitigate potential vulnerabilities.
 Still, because of the number of security patches released in recent years, several customers are behind on these as the application of these patches requires downtime of the production systems.
 Moreover, the time to apply the patches depends on the complexity and the components involved.
 It can require a significant amount of time and effort, especially if the systems are a couple of patches behind.

 All this ends up increasing the risk and the timeframe for which the systems are exposed.
 Having application security in the form of multi-factor authentication or additional policy-based controls and logging will help mitigate the risks and control sensitive data exposure in mission-critical systems.

 Talk to the SAP Security Experts at Appsian today to discuss how your organization can address the risks posed by RECON and other vulnerabilities.
 Learn more about how we can be an integral part of your overall SAP risk management posture.

 "Learn how you can reduce risk with rapid threat protection, audit response and access control.
 All from a single, comprehensive platform"